gazollavolpiano/gazollavolpiano.github.io/README.md

 # Welcome

+Welcome to my growing code repository! 💻🧬🦠

-This is my dedicated section on practical skills in bioinformatics, focusing on microbiome epidemiology and bacterial genomics.
-Here, you'll find detailed code examples to help you navigate various bioinformatics tools and process data using R.
+This section will be dedicated on practical skills in bioinformatics, focusing on **microbiome epidemiology** and **bacterial genomics**.

+My goal is for this to become a space for learning and collaboration.
+Stay tuned as this repository grows, and please feel free to contribute your knowledge or suggest improvements!

 ## Navigation
 - [Home](#)